Half of all knowledge work happens outside the office

 ISP Outages

 Your internet provider is having issues.
-There's nothing wrong with your setup—it's them, not you.
+There's nothing wrong with your setup.
+It's them, not you.

 What we tell you: "Comcast is reporting an outage in your area.
 Expected resolution: 2 hours."